NayanDZ/Dos/README.md

 # DOS/DDOS

-DENIAL OF SERVICE ATTACKS

-## What is DOS/DDOS Attack?
-Denial of Service (DoS) Attack is a fatal attempt by an external agent to cause a situation where the actual resource becomes unavailable to the actual visitors or users.
+**Denial of Service (DoS) Attack** is a fatal attempt by an external agent to cause a situation where the actual resource becomes unavailable to the actual visitors or users.
 This is usually done by illegitimate traffic in the form of broken/unsolicited page access requests.

-Distributed Denial of Service (DDoS) Attack is an advance form of DoS where the attacking agents are distributed over the huge network.
+**Distributed Denial of Service (DDoS) Attack** is an advance form of DoS where the attacking agents are distributed over the huge network.

 ## How DoS Attacks are executed?
 DoS Attacks are usually executed by flooding the target servers with unsolicited data packets in unprecedented manner.
 This may be done by misconfiguring network routers or by performing smurf attack on the victim servers.
 This results in “Capacity Overflow‟, followed by Max Out of system resources, which makes the target service unavailable, either temporarily or permanently to the intended users.